jack0817/AsyncStore/README.md

 ## Table of Contents

+* Coming Soon! *

 ### 1. Store

 An AsyncStore consists of 2 components, State and Environment.
-State represents the current state of the data domain represented by the Store (i.e. A UserStore's state would house all values pertaining the User model).
+State represents the current state of the data domain represented by the Store (i.e. A UserStore's state would house all values pertaining to the User model).
 The enviroment holds all dependencies needed by the Store including services, constants etc.

 #### 1.1 Anatomy of an AsyncStore